manuelthieme/mutt-tools/Readme.md

 binary.
 The purpose of this script is to handle various auxiliary tasks such as marking a mail as replied-to, logging and other similar things.

+## mutt_addresses

+This script is intended to work as an address book for mutt.
+It can query the notmuch mail indexing tool to retrieve mail addresses with the given search string.
+Hence, this script can be used as a drop-in replacement for mutt's 'query\_command' setting and thus replace tools such as abook.

 ## mailboxsplit

 I wrote this script to be able to extract all mailboxes belonging to one account from the